Demon in a Bottle

 "Demon in a Bottle" is a nine-issue story arc from the comic book series The Invincible Iron Man (vol. 1), published in issues 120 through 128 in 1979 by Marvel Comics.
 It was written by David Michelinie and Bob Layton and illustrated by John Romita, Jr., Bob Layton, and Carmine Infantino.
-"Demon in a Bottle" is concerned with Tony Stark's alcoholism.
+"Demon in a Bottle" centers on Tony Stark's alcoholism, which worsens just as a dangerous new villain threatens to destroy him and his company.

 Publication history

 The storyline ran in Iron Man #120–128 (March–Nov.
 1979), plotted by David Michelinie and Bob Layton, with script by Michelinie.
 John Romita, Jr. pencilled the breakdown sketches, with Layton providing finished art.
 Issue #122 (May 1979) was both plotted and scripted by Michelinie, penciled by Carmine Infantino and inked by Layton.

 "Demon in a Bottle" was originally only the title of the final issue in the storyline.
 When the storyline was collected in trade paperback in 1984 and 1989, it was published under the title The Power of Iron Man.
 "Demon in a Bottle" later became the popular name for the storyline, and collected editions were then published under that title.